BSD Pt. 2

 Level 4 — Bonus Round 🏆 (21+ points) Go to Jail.
 Task Points Create and start a BSD Jail (or container equivalent) 3 Get a service running inside the jail 2 Access that service from the host 1

 Creating and starting a Jail is extremely easy with iocage.
-This can be thought of as the icus of the bsd world, and the command is very straightforward, if a bit lengthy:
+This can be thought of as the incus of the BSD world, and the command is very straightforward, if a bit lengthy:

 nolan@666 ~> sudo iocage create -r 15.0-RELEASE